Confidential · For BOM BOM Only

 it's the operating layer.

 The rebuild gives us somewhere to put intelligence.
 Every one of these capabilities is enabled by the new architecture and blocked by the legacy one.
-Ollie has three of them.
+The most AI-forward brand in category (Ollie) has three of them.
+Butternut Box, Tails.com and The Farmer's Dog have none.
 Nobody has all nine.
 BOM BOM can.

 01 · NUTRITION